secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 1. In the epic, click the Add dropdown button.

 1. [INSERT IMAGE]
-1. Click Add an existing issue.
+1. Click Add an existing issue
-1. Either paste the link of the issue or enter the issue id.
+1. Either paste the link of the issue or enter the issue id

 1. [INSERT IMAGE]
-1. If there are multiple issues to be added, press the spacebar and repeat this step.
+1. If there are multiple issues to be added, press the spacebar and repeat this step
 1. Click Add